Forced conversion: Judaism

 In 2009, the BBC claimed that in 524 CE the Himyarite Kingdom, who had adopted Judaism as the de facto state religion two centuries earlier, led by King Yusuf Dhu Nuwas, had offered residents of a village in what is now Saudi Arabia the choice between conversion to Judaism or death, and that 20,000 Christians had then been massacred.
-During the reign of Dhu Nuwas, a power-political process began that made the Himyarite kingdom tributary to the Kingdom of Aksum, who had adopted Christianity as the de facto state religion two centuries earlier.
-This process was completed by the time of the reign of Ma'dīkarib Yafur (519-522), a Christian appointed by the Aksumites.
-A coup d'état ensued, with Dhu Nuwas assuming authority after killing the Aksumite garrison in Zafar.
-A general was send against Najrān, a predominantly Christian oasis, with a good number of Jews, who refused to recognize his authority.
-The general blocked the caravan route connecting Najrān with Eastern Arabia and persecuted the Christian population of Najrān.
+During the reign of Dhu Nuwas, a political-power transferring process began and during it, the Himyarite kingdom became a tributary of the Kingdom of Aksum, which had adopted Christianity as its de facto state religion two centuries earlier.
+This process was completed by the time of the reign of Ma'dīkarib Yafur (519-522), a Christian who was appointed by the Aksumites.
+A coup d'état ensued, with Dhu Nuwas assuming authority after the killing of the Aksumite garrison in Zafar.
+A general was sent against Najrān, a predominantly Christian oasis, with a good number of Jews, who refused to recognize his authority.
+The general blocked the caravan route which connected Najrān with Eastern Arabia and he also persecuted the Christian population of Najrān.
 Dhu Nuwas campaign eventually killed between 11,500 and 14,000, and took a similar number of prisoners.

-A severe drought in the 6th century weakened the Himyarite kingdom and contributed to its eventual conquest by the Kingdom of Aksum in 525.
+Some Ethiopian Jews (also known as Beta Israel) were forcibly converted to mainstream Rabbinical Judaism following their covert evacuation to Israel during Operation Moses and Operation Solomon.
+Their native form of Judaism, commonly called Haymanot, is looked down upon by the Israeli government and the Chief Rabbinate of Israel.
+In 1973, Rabbi Ovadia Yosef ruled that Ethiopian Jews are indeed Jewish according to Jewish law, which was a crucial step in paving the way for their immigration to Israel.
+Despite his initial ruling, the Chief Rabbinate, over the objections of many in the community, later required symbolic conversions for many immigrants to ensure full acceptance by all rabbinic authorities.
+In 2020, the Chief Rabbinate Council officially adopted the 1973 ruling of Rabbi Ovadia Yosef, confirming full recognition of the Jewishness of the Ethiopian community without the need for conversion.

+Other instances of forced conversion to Judaism are unknown.